Alisha2303/CFG-Travel-Website/README.md

-# CFG-Travel-Website
+# CFG-Turkey-Quiz
-I created this project with some on my team, whilst all studying Web Development with Code First Girls.
+I created this quiz as part of my larger travel project.